 Note The Kayenne Gang function does not synchronize multiple devices and there is a possibility devices may not respond to a Play or Stop command at precisely the same time.
-This may cause a slight offset in playback of multiple cisely the same time.
 This may cause a slight offset in playback of multiple clips.